flink-extended/ai-flow/docs/content/deployment/deploying_scheduler.md

    init-airflow-env.sh
    ```

-   The script will also create an admin airflow user whose username and password are both `admin`.
+   The script will also create an admin user whose username and password are both `admin`.
 Please refer
    to [Configuration](configuration) and
    [Airflow Configuration Reference](https://airflow.apache.org/docs/apache-airflow/2.0.0/configurations-ref.html) for
-   all the configuration you can change.
+   all configurations you can change.

 2. Start the Scheduler.